Boris Johnson is right to drop his plan to relax town planning laws | ExBulletin

 Boris Johnson is right to drop his plan to relax town planning laws

-How richly ironic it was that the Prime Minister’s ambition to deliver a big, big 10-year upgrade project was revealed on the same day his government withdrew from its plan to relax town planning laws to allow building more houses.
+How richly ironic it was that the Prime Minister’s ambition to achieve a big, big 10-year upgrade project was revealed on the same day his government withdrew from its slackening plan town planning laws to allow the construction of more houses.

-It was the least surprising U-turn since Premier Range Rover had to turn around at Downing Street, which is a cul-de-sac, but it was fun nonetheless to see Boris Johnson’s rhetoric s ‘self-destruct in such a spectacular way.
+It was the least surprising U-turn since Premier Range Rover had to turn around Downing street, which is a cul-de-sac, but it was still fun to see Boris JohnsonThe self-destruction of rhetoric is quite spectacular.

 Every government since the 1970s has promised to ease planning restrictions, and every government has bowed to the democratic imperative of voters who don’t like it.
 Everytime.
 It is always the stopable force meeting the stationary object.

-I have had more conversations with the Housing Ministers than I can remember, in which they say this time it will be different, because they understand the problem in a way that their predecessors did not understand.
+I had more conversations with lodging ministers that I don’t care to remember in which they say this time it will be different, because they understand the problem in a way that their predecessors did not understand.

 One of them that remains in my mind is that of Nick Boles, who was the greatest planning minister in David Cameron’s government, he was the decentralization minister; this upgrade rhetoric is not new.
 He confidently told me that there were tracts of shoddy farmland all over South East England that were so flat and boring that no one would object if they were built.
 He found my skepticism exasperating.